Vonage-Community/blog-clientsdk-ios_swift-outbound_callkit/README.md

-# SwiftUI making a phone call
+# SwiftUI Making a Phone Call with CallKit

-This is a SwiftUI project that uses the [Client SDK](https://developer.vonage.com/vonage-client-sdk/overview) to make calls to a specified phone number.
+This is a SwiftUI project that uses the [Client SDK](https://developer.vonage.com/vonage-client-sdk/overview) to make calls to a specified phone number using `CallKit`.

 ## Welcome to Vonage